jeffreykegler/old_kollos/notes/misc/strand.md

     Straddle(dr-forw) = [X ::= A B .
 C]
 ```

-### Adding nodes that straddle the split point

-The function `Straddle-node-create(prefix-node, yim)`
-creates a new bocage node,
-and adds it to the bocage.

-`prefix-node` is a bocage node which must
-be on the prefix side of the split.
-`yim` is an Earley item which must be on
-the suffix side of the split.
-`Rule(yim)` must be a reverse nucleotide.

-`Straddle-node-add(prefix-node, yim)`
-is equivalent to the following:

-        Node-add(Straddle-node-create(prefix-node, yim))

 ### Creating nodes that straddle the split point

-The function `Node-add(prefix-node, yim, rule)`
+The function `Recursive-node-add(prefix-node, yim, rule)`
 creates a new node from the Earley item
 `yim` and adds it to the bocage,
 along with all its links
 and memoizations.
 This may require the addition of many other
-child nodes to the bocage,
+child nodes to the bocage.
-in which case
-`Node-add` is called recursively.

 The description describes a recursion,
 because that is easiest conceptually.